Building a new school

 Construction site of the School of Pharmacy and Pharmaceutical Sciences.

 The 105,000-square-foot, four-story building includes state-of-the-art research labs; teaching labs; offices for faculty and staff; a lecture hall; and interactive classrooms that can be used for lectures, team-based learning and small-group work.
 There are compounding, pharmaceutical care and sterile labs, mock community and hospital pharmacies as well as a state-of-the-art simulation lab.
 Outside will be a medicinal garden.

 Nearly two floors of the building are dedicated to research with high-tech research tools and equipment as well as high-throughput screening capability and large-data computing.

 Artist rendering of the School of Pharmacy and Pharmaceutical Sciences.
 This $60 million facility is opened in 2018.

-New York State Gov. Andrew Cuomo provided funding for the $60 million school in the state budget as part of a NYSUNY 2020 initiative.
+New York State Gov. Andrew Cuomo provided funding for the $60 million school in the state budget.